-Unlock 5.0 guidelines out: What is open, what remains closed
+Unlock 5.0 guidelines out: What is allowed and what is not

 New Delhi, Sep 30: India on Wednesday issued fresh guidelines of lockdown in 'Unlock 5.0', allowing opening up of more activities in areas outside the containment zones, marking gradual opening of the country and economy amid coronavirus disease (Covid-19) outbreak.